-The American Congress of Obstetricians and Gynecologists (ACOG) says that about 15 percent of pregnancies end in miscarriage.
+According to The American Congress of Obstetricians and Gynecologists (ACOG), about 15 percent of pregnancies end in miscarriage.

 The most common sign of a miscarriage is vaginal bleeding.
 The bleeding tends to be heavier than spotting, and it may contain clots.
 You may also have abdominal or pelvic cramps and back pain.
 Call your doctor if you experience any bleeding during pregnancy.

-An ectopic or “tubal” pregnancy is a pregnancy that grows outside of the uterus, most often in the fallopian tube, according to ACOG.
+An ectopic or “tubal” pregnancy is a pregnancy that grows outside of the uterus, most often in the fallopian tube.
 This type of pregnancy is not viable and is life-threatening to the mother.
 Symptoms include vaginal bleeding, pelvic pain or cramping (possibly on one side), shoulder pain, and dizziness or fainting.

 Call your doctor right away if you have symptoms of an ectopic pregnancy.